LAKE MACQUARIE CITY COUNCIL

 PROSPECTIVE COUNCILLORS FORUM

-The Toronto Action Group (tag) has combined with other Westlakes community/sustainability groups to host a West Ward and Mayoral Candidates’ Forum both online and at the Toronto Multipurpose Centre on Tuesday 17th August 7-8:30pm.
-On-site capacity will be limited by Covid restrictions.
-Register to attend online
+The Toronto Action Group has combined with other Westlakes community/sustainability groups to host a West Ward and Mayoral Candidates’ Forum online.

 Council has made progress on environmental, social and economic health.
 The Toronto Foreshore Masterplan, the Walking and Cycling Strategy and the draft Lake Activation Strategy hold out hope of further improvements.